Parliamentary.ai

 Groups Affected

-• Young people (aged 10+): Will be able to participate in voluntary work at heritage railways and tramways.
+• Young People (aged 10-17): Will be directly impacted, gaining the legal right to participate in voluntary work on heritage railways and tramways.

-• Heritage railways and tramways: Will benefit from potential volunteer support.
+• Heritage Railways and Tramways: Will benefit from an expanded pool of potential volunteers.

 Full Text